bpucker/MybMonday/README.md

 </a>

 [Rajput et al., 2022](https://doi.org/10.1101/2022.04.27.489641) investigated the proanthocyanidin biosynthesis regulating MYB transcription factors in _Musa acuminata_.
 MaMYBPA1 and MaMYBPA2 activate the proanthocyanidin biosynthesis, while MaMYBR1-MaMYBR4 serve as repressors.
 Applied methods include the complementation of _Arabidopsis thaliana_ _tt2_ mutants and promoter binding assays.
 MaMYBs interacted with bHLH and TTG1 to form a functional MBW complex.

+### (66) MIXTA-MYB in _Marchantia polymorpha_ ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MIXTA-MYB MpSBG9 regulates the cutin biosynthesis in Marchantia polymorpha.
+This suggest a role of the MIXTA-MYB lineage in the evolution of the cuticle #MybMonday (details: )

+[Xu et al., 2020](https://doi.org/10.1111/nph.16997) characterized the subgroup 9 R2R3-MYB transcription factor MpSBG9 in _Marchantia polymorpha_.
+This MYB is homologous to MIXTA-MYBs of vascular plants and regulates the biosynthesis of cutin, but not the wax biosynthesis.
+The discovery of the MpSBG9 functions suggests an involvement of the MIXTA-MYB lineage in the evolution of the cuticle.